Who we are

 Vicente Anzellini

-Vicente is a researcher and policy analyst with over 13 years of experience at the intersection of disaster risk reduction, climate change and human mobility.
-He is known for analytical rigour, strategic thinking and an ability to translate complex issues into clear, actionable insights.
+Vicente is a senior researcher and policy analyst with over thirteen years of experience at the intersection of disaster risk reduction, climate change and human mobility.
+He is known for analytical rigour, strategic thinking and an ability to bridge science and policy.

 Sylvain Ponserre

-Sylvain is a senior programme coordinator with 20+ years of experience in international organisations leveraging science, technology and innovation to advance disaster resilience and sustainable development.
+Sylvain is a senior programme coordinator with more than two decades of experience in international organisations, leveraging science, technology, and innovation to advance disaster risk reduction, climate resilience, and sustainable development.
+Passionate about data visualization and science communication, he excels at transforming complex data into actionable insights and compelling narratives for diverse audiences.